- Last update:

 Just because I am afraid this page might some day get deleted, I am copy pasting here the answer, which was very useful to me, when I needed to increase the size of the SWAP partition of my freshly installed Xubuntu 22.04, after I selected the "encrypted LVM partition" option in the install wizard.
 I am adding some commands and missing bits of information too.

-Before increasing the size, I needed to decrease the size of its neighboring root volume, as the sum of both LVM volumes was equal to the capacity of my disk.
-Here I add another 7G to my SWAP partition.
+Before increasing the size, you need to decrease the size of its neighboring root volume, as the sum of both LVM volumes myst be equal to the capacity of the disk.
+Here, we add another 15G to the existing SWAP partition.

-First, check what your LVM disk currently looks like, running lsblk:
+First, open a terminal and check what your LVM disk currently looks like, running lsblk:

 lsblk